-About eighteen are recorded in Britain annually so they are not a huge rarity but rare enough to mean that Slimbridge, being the high profile place it is, attracted a lot more visitors than usual to view this rare bird.What is remarkable about this record is that this is probably the first White rumped Sandpiper to be found in Britain in winter as they are usually recorded here between May and October.
+About eighteen are recorded in Britain annually so they are not a huge rarity but rare enough to mean that Slimbridge, being the high profile place it is, attracted a lot more visitors than usual to view this latest individual.What is remarkable about this record is that this is probably the first White rumped Sandpiper to be found in Britain in winter as they are usually recorded here between May and October.

 The bird was content, at Slimbridge, to feed in the company of Dunlins on the muddy edges and rocky causeway of South Lake and could be viewed from the two hides, Discovery and Hogarth that overlook the lake.